writethedocs/www/docs/team.rst

     - be approved by the community council

 Want to join a team?
   Send an email to support@writethedocs.org or contact the team lead directly.
-After the WEP process, the WTD website will be updated with the full list of teams and team lead contacts.

 Team Descriptions
 -----------------